-Let’s dive in so I can share what I’ve learned about Bullet journaling.
+Let’s dive in so I can share what I’ve learned about bullet journaling – and some ideas to personalize it for your life.

 All-in-one notebook system that can essentially eliminate the need for all your thousands of notebooks and planners.
 If you’re the kind of person who struggles to keep up with all your planners and notebooks, this is definitely a must for you.
 (Below is a list of over 25 uses for the bullet journal!)

-The Bullet Journal website explains how it all works in detail and I won’t go into that much detail, but it’s definitely an amazing resource for getting started.
+The Bullet Journal founders explain how it all works in detail and I won’t go too much into the fundamentals of bullet journaling.

 A nice journal: I find that Moleskine journals are amazing for bullet journaling.
 A lot of people prefer to get the ones with graph paper lines or dotted lines, but mine is just regularly lined.